Click on the names of instruments to read more about them

 -

-German/Alpine Spruce, Sapele, Light Meranti, Hard Maple, London Plane, European Ash.
+German/Alpine Spruce, Sapele, Hard Maple, European Hornbeam, Boxwood.
 Other wood choices available.